- Practice Areas

 If I have or my loved one has been impacted by a nursing or long-term care facility‘s failure to take proper precautions against COVID 19, what should I do?

 Unfortunately, many of the most common problems seen in these facilities all the time – understaffing, staffing turnover, inadequate training and supplies – pose an even greater threat to residents in the wake of COVID 19, as they become agents of the infection.
 When a nursing home negligently fails to implement appropriate policies, procedures, training and other measures to prevent the spread of COVID 19, it can result in serious illness and even death for patients, staff, and visitors.

-If you or a loved one in one of these facilities has not been properly cared for or has passed away due to COVID 19, you are encouraged to contact an attorney who has specific experience in nursing home abuse and neglect.
+If you or a loved one in one of these facilities has not been properly cared for or has passed away due to COVID 19, you are encouraged to contact an attorney who has specific experience in nursing home abuse and neglect and file a claim.